 - those run by European trade or inter-trade associations and co-financed by the EU

-The European Commission defines the strategic priorities for promoting EU farm products and funding criteria in a yearly work programme outlining products and possible markets.
+The European Commission defines the strategic priorities for promoting EU farm products and the funding criteria in an annual work programme outlining products and possible markets.

 The Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) puts this strategic policy into practice on behalf of the Commission.

 - publishing calls for proposals and evaluating proposals

 - awarding grants and managing grant agreements for so-called multi programmes (that involve at least two organisations from at least two EU countries or one or more EU institutions)

 - organising events and communication campaigns both inside and outside the EU

 The European Commission adopts a decision to select simple programmes based on the ranking of the proposals established by CHAFEA.

 Simple programmes involve one or more organisations from the same EU country.
 They are managed by national administrations.

 Interim report on promotion policy for agricultural products

 The EU's interim report details the implementation of the promotion policy of agricultural products in the EU and in third countries.
 Some specific objectives include increasing competitiveness and consumption of EU agricultural products, increasing awareness and recognition of EU quality schemes.